sustainable wood fabrication for a playground in a refugee camp

 phase 2 – define

-We considered that the municipality would donate various materials for the first Option.
+For the first option, we considered that the municipality would donate various materials.
 This led us to create a pixelated design on the floor and attempt to extend this concept to the climbing wall.
 We used Grasshopper to optimize the quantity of each colour available to design the floor.
 Additionally, we planned to build a wall with clay bricks that would be donated.

 However, since the donation didn’t materialize, we had to rethink our alternatives.